The Bankrate promise

 Several personal loan borrowers complained of not being notified when their payments had not gone through and subsequently being charged added late fees.

 One borrower who had taken out a personal line of credit had a payment not go through due to issues with auto-pay.
 They claim that the lender did not notify them that the payment had been rejected, and charged a late fee.
-The borrower claims that the damage this did to their credit is causing them trouble applying for a mortgage.
+The borrower claims that this damage to their credit is causing them trouble applying for a mortgage.

 The most common borrower complaint about making payments is lenders being unwilling to negotiate with them during hard times.
 These complaints tended to be more general, with borrowers attempting to communicate with lenders about needing to extend their payment due dates or otherwise having a difficult time paying off their loans and generally receiving little to no help.